 Camp Imagination is an annual two-week summer arts camp for children designed to stretch the imagination of children by introducing them to a variety of arts genres through an intensive hands-on program of activities that integrates technical, visual and performing arts mediums.
-Due to increased demand, Camp Imagination expanded to two sessions, both two-weeks long, during the month of June 2013.
+Due to increased demand, Camp Imagination will produce two sessions, both two-weeks long, during the month of June 2014.

 Students choose from a variety of classes in music, dance, drama and visual art designed to enliven their artistic spirit.
 Camp Imagination culminates in a live, public performance of a musical, starring over 100 1st - 12th graders; either on stage as actors, singers and dancers or behind the scenes as the film production and technical crews.
 A daily Camp Imagination blog with photos and articles can be found here.

-The Webb Center offers this program each summer with assistance from the Wickenburg Unified School District (provides classroom facilities, busing and free student lunches), the Desert Caballeros Western Museum ( coordinates the visual arts classes for camp) and new for 2013, Cops Who Care (offers an investigative forensic science class).
+The Webb Center offers this program each summer with assistance from the Wickenburg Unified School District (provides classroom facilities, busing and free student lunches) and the Desert Caballeros Western Museum (coordinates the visual arts classes for camp).
+Community partners help ensure Camp’s continued success and sustainability.

 The Webb Center recruits local and nationwide teaching artists to provide quality arts opportunities for our campers.
 Students sixth grade and up are also encouraged to audition for lead roles in the final production.
 Those rewarded with main roles meet intensively with an acting and a singing coach to challenge them with advanced performance techniques and skills.